 “It’s the coolest thing ever,” says Marty Hackett, Colorado Welcome Center and tourism manager, referring to Carsons’ coat.
 “It’s for real.
 It’s an old trapper’s coat with beautiful Indian beadwork.”

 The Santa Fe Trail Museum covers the historic route that served as a 900-mile international trade route from Missouri to Trinidad and on to Santa Fe, N.M.
 Its use dwindled when trains reached Santa Fe in 1880.
 The Mountain Branch of the Santa Fe Trail travels right through downtown Trinidad on Main Street.
-The Santa Fe Trail, which was officially established in 1821, turns 200 in 2021.
-Learn about the September events scheduled to commemorate the trail’s bicentennial at VisitTrinidadColorado.com.
+The Santa Fe Trail, which was officially established in 1821, turned 200 in 2021.

 Take a short walk down the block where the A.R.
 Mitchell Museum of Western Art showcases the town’s most famous artistic character, Arthur Roy Mitchell, who was a prolific painter of Western pulp magazine covers.
 Known by locals as “The Mitch,” its housed in a former department store built in 1906.
 Born in 1889, Mitchell sketched scenes of cowboy life as a young ranch hand, eventually becoming a prolific painter of Western pulp magazine covers.
 See his fantastically colorful work, early Hispanic folk art, photography and Old West artifacts.